-- A model is a simplified representation of an artifact, focusing on one facet of that artifact. - The model ignores all other elements of that artifact. - By abstracting away unnecessary details, extremely powerful analyses can be performed. - Proofs of correctness, security analysis, deadlock detection, automated verification. - Model must preserve enough of the artifact that results hold.
+- A model is a simplified representation of an artifact, focusing on one facet of that artifact.
+The model ignores all other elements of that artifact. - By abstracting away unnecessary details, extremely powerful analyses can be performed. - Model must preserve enough of the artifact that results hold.